Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Anyone who’s ever worked in a garage or workshop that isn’t climate controlled knows that it can get uncomfortable very quickly once the weather gets warmer.
 The Portacool PAC2KCYC01 is in our opinion the best outdoor air conditioner for humid climates.
 This air conditioning unit is designed for spaces as large as 700 square feet.
 It’s an industrial-quality swamp cooler that can reach up to 3,000 CFMs at maximum speed.
 At the lowest speed, it has an output of 2,400 CFM.

 The 16-gallon water tank is also designed to support continuous fill with a single hose.
-We like that this model features rust- and leak-resistant polyethylene exterior.
-While you only get two fan speeds, this pick does come with a water level sight tube so you can check water levels if you prefer to manually refill your unit.
+We like that this model features a rust- and leak-resistant polyethylene exterior.
+Unlike the Breezewell 2-in-1 space heater and evaporative air cooler, you only get two fan speeds.
+But, this pick does come with a water level sight tube so you can check water levels if you prefer to manually refill your unit.
 However, due to the heavier weight at 107.8 pounds when empty, this is an option that requires two people to move and reposition it.
 A more portable indoor unit is the best portable air conditioner and heater.

 Award: BEST COMPACTDESIGN